2020 High Performance Swim Camp Series

 RESCHEDULED (New Date to be announced): Explosive Performance: Starts & Underwaters Camp

 August 22 & 23: Comprehensive Backstroke Racing Camp

 All sessions in this series will be led by Elite Clinician and Olympic gold medalist Nick Thoman!
 Participants will benefit from working with this knowledgeable clinician for both camps in this series.
-Nick is one of Fitter and Faster’s most experienced and effective clinicians.
+Nick will lead the April camp with Olympian Amini Fonua!
 Scroll down for more details on the curriculum.

 Session Times – April Camp